In extremely shocking news, Michael K. Williams has been found dead at the age of 54 years old.

-So many people were today years old when they realized Michael K. Williams gets crazy on the dance floor.
-Most know him best from his role as Omar Little in The Wire and more recently, Montrose Freeman in Lovecraft Country, but Williams actually got his start in entertainment as a dancer.
-Now an acting legend, he first worked as a dancer on tour and in music videos for Madonna, George Michael, and more.
+So many people never really knew that in addition to being a veteran actor, Michael K. Williams was smooth as ever on the dance floor.
+Most knew him best for his role as Omar Little in The Wire and more recently, Montrose Freeman in Lovecraft Country, but Williams actually got his start in entertainment as a dancer.
+His first few gigs included going on tour and being in music videos for Madonna, Missy Elliott, George Michael, Ginuwine, and more.
 He also choreographed, and starred in, the music visual for Crystal Waters’ “100% Pure Love” in ‘94.

 In an interview with his childhood friend, Queen Latifah, whom he knows as Dana, Williams said it was her rap career that inspired him to try and make it in entertainment.
 “I’ll never forget that feeling that I got — what that did was it gave me my first inspiration.
 You always inspired me.
 I was like ‘If D can do it, maybe I can do it.’
 I couldn’t rap though, that was the only problem,” he hilariously quipped.
 “One day I got a job, went to school, and I was like I’m gonna make my moms proud because my moms is a hardworking woman, man, and she worked hard to take care of us in the projects.
 I saw a Janet Jackson video and lost my mind — it was “Rhythm Nation.”
 Then my lightbulb went off.
 I was like ‘That’s what I’m gonna do.
 I’m gonna go become a backup dancer for Janet Jackson!’
 I found my niche… that never happened, never got to dance for Janet Jackson, but I did have a pretty good career as a dancer.
 I got to travel the world and work with a lot of beautiful people, but that inspiration — the fact that I can even think about that — it came from watching you become Queen Latifah!”